Chapter 5.30

 “Advocating” means speech or conduct intended to inform, promote, or support religious belief, political position, or charitable activities, including requesting signatures on petitions.
 This definition applies to both unpaid and paid advocates.

-“Appeals Officer” means the City Council or designee of the City responsible for receiving the information from the City and appellant regarding the denial or suspension of a certificate and issuing a decision as required by this chapter.
+“Appeals Officer” means the designee of the City responsible for receiving the information from the City and appellant regarding the denial or suspension of a permit and issuing a decision as required by this chapter.

-“Appellant” means the person or entity appealing the denial or suspension of a certificate, either personally as an applicant or registered solicitor, or on behalf of the applicant or registered solicitor.
+“Appellant” means the person or entity appealing the denial or suspension of a permit, either personally as an applicant or registered solicitor, or on behalf of the applicant or registered solicitor.

-“Applicant” means an individual who is at least 16 years of age and not a corporation, partnership, limited liability company, or other lawful entity who applies for a certificate permitting door-to-door solicitation.
+“Applicant” means an individual who is at least 16 years of age who applies for a permit permitting door-to-door solicitation.

-“Application form” means a standardized form provided by the City to an applicant to be completed and submitted as part of registration.
+“Application” means a form provided online by the City to an applicant to be completed and submitted as part of registration.

 “Charitable activities” means advocating or fundraising by persons or entities that are or support a charitable organization.